Eastenders Explores Criminal Process for Reporting Sexual Abuse

 According to the actors, who worked alongside this charity, the one who was accused of the rape (in the show) said, “Alongside some wonderful charities, and some very inspirational survivors of male sexual assault in the UK, I think we’ve been able to really strive to tell the most truthful account we can, and I hope we can raise awareness and understanding on a topic that is rarely covered.”

-As Abuse Lawyers, we know it takes an immense amount of courage to report any kind of abuse and we’re glad to see a platform as large as the BBC shine a light on the criminal process.
+As Abuse Solicitors, we know it takes an immense amount of courage to report any kind of abuse and we’re glad to see a platform as large as the BBC shine a light on the criminal process.
 We hope that seeing what’s involved at each stage will encourage people watching to report their experiences to the police, too.

 We followed the storyline as it progressed and are now using our knowledge and experience of Abuse Law to break down each of the steps involved.